Project Configuration

 }

-We refer to the npm documentation on dependencies
+We refer to the npm documentation on dependencies for the

 syntax of possible package constraints.